Speed Up WordPress: 30 Proven Tips

 Even though you upload the videos to the YouTube system, it will cause the site speed to decrease.
 To prevent this, it would be a good decision to add the DEFER feature to your videos.

 WordPress site speed problems are largely caused by choosing the wrong theme.
 Care should be taken when choosing a theme, as the chosen theme has a great impact on increasing WordPress site speed.
+Using a lightweight theme can significantly help speed up WordPress.

 When choosing a theme, you should focus on whether the theme will be compatible with your content as well as speed.
-We have tried many themes so far and gained experience in this regard.
+I have tried many themes so far and gained experience in this regard.

-Use Quick Plugins
+Use Minimal and Efficient Plugins

 WordPress plugins with bad code structure cause server-based bloat.
 Of course, you need to use various plugins.
 However, be careful to use plug-ins as fast as you can.
 In particular, examine whether plugins have clean coding.